ttuff/fox_den/docs/index.md

 **How to confirm you’re at the right place**
 - The house has a **wooden fox** displayed in front of the **bay window**.
 - The **front door is yellow**.

-If you do not see the wooden fox and the yellow door, you are likely at the wrong address.
-If anything is unclear when you arrive, please message us — we’re happy to help you get oriented quickly.
 ---

 ## About your hosts